 Founded in 2009, the Global Alliance of Technological Universities is a network of the world’s leading technological universities.
 As Germany’s foremost technical university TUM was admitted to the alliance in 2013 and has held the presidency since 2015.

-Currently, the ten member universities are distributed over four continents and eight countries:
+Currently, the seven member universities are distributed over four continents and eight countries

 - Carnegie Mellon University (United States of America)